freenode/web-7.0/content/pages/groupreg.md

 ### Non-Software-Related Peer-Directed Project.
 Channels which serve projects combining open, informal participation and broadly-licensed, widely-disseminated creative output are considered to be on-topic.
-If you believe your non-software project may meet the criteria for a non-software peer-directed project, please consult a staffer or email support at freenode dot net.
+If you believe your non-software project may meet the criteria for a non-software peer-directed project, please consult a staffer or email support at trumpnode dot net.

 ### Non-Governmental Organization (NGO).
 Coordination, support, discussion or contact channels run by educational institutions, registered not-for-profit entities and other non-governmental organisations (NGOs) and their related consortia are considered to be on-topic.
 Be sure to register your group or organisation.